Chapter

 What does John 6:35 mean?

-This verse represents the first "I AM" statement of John's gospel.
-In each of these instances, Jesus uses the phrase "I AM" in reference to Himself, providing perspective on His mission and His ministry.
-This is the same reference used by God Himself when speaking to Moses from the burning bush in Exodus 3:13–14.
-It is the phrasing Jesus will use, to the same disciple writing this gospel, in Revelation 1:8.
+This verse represents the first "I am" statement of John's gospel.
+In each of these instances, Jesus uses the phrase "I am" in reference to Himself, providing perspective on His mission and His ministry.
+This echoes the reference used by God Himself when speaking to Moses from the burning bush (Exodus 3:13–14).
+Jesus will use this same phrasing, to the same disciple writing this gospel, in a vision many decades later (Revelation 1:8).

-The people have come to Jesus looking for another miracle, and for more free food (John 6:26).
-Instead, Jesus says they need to be seeking the "true bread from heaven" in order to obtain eternal life.
-Jesus has already clarified that this does not mean good works, but refers to belief in the One sent by God.
+The people have come to Jesus looking for another miracle: more free food (John 6:26).
+Instead, Jesus says they need to be seeking the "true bread from heaven" to obtain eternal life.
+Jesus has already clarified that this does not mean good works; it means belief in the One sent by God (John 6:29).

-Here, Jesus explicitly declares that He, Himself, is the One sent by God.
-Eternal life is found only through belief in Jesus Christ (John 14:6; John 3:36; Acts 4:12).
+Jesus explicitly declares that He, Himself, is the One sent by God.
+Eternal life is found only through belief in Jesus Christ (John 3:36; 14:6; Acts 4:12).
 Jesus continues the analogy of food here, combining the ideas of spiritual hunger (Matthew 4:4) and spiritual thirst (John 4:13–14).
-Here, saving faith is seen as an analogy to food and drink: a person must take it inside of themselves—acceptance is a requirement for these blessings to have any effect!
+Saving faith is seen as an analogy to food and drink: a person must take it inside of themselves.
+Acceptance is a requirement for these blessings to have any effect.

 Expand